magnoeasy/easybuilder/english.md

 Add the fields that will receive the to-be edited data or will create new ones.
 The fields should match with the fields created at the beginning of this tutorial.
 <img src="./BuilderImages/GridInPage/img/0006.png">

-The added fields should also contain the respective datalinks in addition to Page Class and Class Property in properties > Others.
+The added fields should also contain the respective Databinds in addition to Page Class and Class Property in properties > Others.
 <img src="./BuilderImages/GridInPage/gifs/0006.gif">

-Add a Hidden to receive the form’s datalink.
+Add a Hidden to receive the form’s Databind.
 <img src="./BuilderImages/GridInPage/gifs/0007.gif">

 Add a button and set it up to be responsible for saving the information.